cjwoods89/final_project_ideas/CrowdSourcingCode.md

 | *Modify Front End to display new data in GET request* |  |
 | *Add "Favorite Button" to Front End* |  |
 | *Build Front End with filters for new data in Projects* |  |

+As a User, I want to be able to log into the app and save my progress.
+As a User, I want to be able to